Gardens in Wales

 In the Tywi valley of Carmarthenshire, Aberglasney Gardens cover approximately nine acres, including two woodlands.
 The pigeon house in the gardens has a rare magnolia tree boasting giant leaves which are almost three feet in length.

-Created in the 1870s, Bodnant Garden has a spilt personality.
+Created in the 1870s, Bodnant Garden has a split personality.
 It has two parts - the upper garden around Bodnant Hall is formal and refined and the lower garden, known as the 'Dell', is wild and shady.
 The garden spans 80 acres and has commanding views across the Conwy valley to the peaks of Snowdonia.

 The whimsical Italianate village is home to 70 acres of wild and exotic gardens.
 Visit Portmeirion in April and see the magnolia campbelli's enormous pink flowers.